Kentucky — 659% detention surge, 287(g) explosion, overcrowding crisis, mandatory cooperation bills

 Coordinated multi-agency operation in Western Kentucky resulting in 81 administrative arrests.
 25 criminally charged (illegal reentry, firearms, controlled substances).
 Coordinated by HSI Nashville and ICE/ERO Chicago.

-The Nine Contracting County Jails (as of Feb 2026)
+The Eleven Contracting County Jails (as of Early 2026)

 | Facility | FIPS | ICE Detainees | Capacity | Notes |